CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 - Ben is a badass coder!
 - Team projects > Personal projects
 - Vik is a closet Wayne Newton fan
+- Marp and Markdown isn't as bad as it seems

 ---
 # Anything we would have done differently?
 How we think it would have impacted outcome
+- Neural Network instead of Decision Tree
+- Allowed for better machine learning algorithms

+---
+# Thank You Very Much!
+Questions?